awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-stepfunctions-activity.md

 ### Ref<a name="w3ab2c21c10e1176c11b2"></a>

-When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the ARN of the created activity\.
+When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the Arn of the created activity\.
 For example:

 ```
 { "Ref": "MyActivity" }